 Sony RX10 IV versus Sony A6300

-The Sony Cyber-shot DSC-RX10 IV and the Sony Alpha A6300 are two enthusiast cameras that were announced, respectively, in September 2017 and February 2016.
+The Sony Cyber-shot DSC-RX10 IV and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and February 2016.
 The RX10 IV is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
 The RX10 IV has a resolution of 20 megapixel, whereas the A6300 provides 24 MP.

-The physical size and weight of the Sony RX10 IV and the Sony A6300 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Sony RX10 IV and the Sony A6300 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (36 percent) than the Sony RX10 IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.